 Lens Recommendation for F1 at Albert Park

 For the Webber Grandstand, a 200mm lens is more than sufficient.
 The cars come fairly close, and the corner layout means they aren’t zipping past at 300 km/h — you get just enough time to track, focus, and shoot without stressing your autofocus system.
+For panning shots, lowering to 1/250s gave more motion blur on the wheels and background.

 I personally used a Sony 70-200mm GM II, and found it perfect for: